 It’s simple yet full of classic flavors!
 It’s a light, creamy, cold salad perfect for those hot summer days.
 Who am I kidding?
 I make this year-round.

-My biggest tip when using frozen shrimp is to thaw on paper towels.
-Being sure to change the towels when soaked.
+- My biggest tip when using frozen shrimp is to thaw on paper towels.
+Be sure to change the towels when soaked.
 This will give you the freshest tasting shrimp without all the added water that usually accompanies frozen seafood.

 Remove the cooked shrimp to cold water immediately.
 Drain, and pat dry.

 In a large bowl add shrimp, finely chopped celery, and green onions.

 In a small bowl, combine the mayonnaise, Old Bay seasoning, salt, and pepper.

 Pour the dressing over the shrimp, onions, and celery.
 Mix to combine well.

 Optional: You can also add a couple of tablespoons of capers.
 This adds an extra punch of salty goodness to the salad.
 Or a fresh squeeze of lemon juice to brighten it up a little.

 Cover and refrigerate for a minimum of 1 hour for the flavors to combine.

 I find it to be best after sitting overnight but I will eat it after at least one hour in the fridge.